perturbing/vasil-tests/inline-datums-cip-32.md

 	}]
 }
 ```
-To construct the transaction that creates this output with an inline datum we use the `cardano-cli` with flag `--tx-out-inline-datum-file`
+To construct the transaction that creates this output with an inline datum, we use the `cardano-cli` with flag `--tx-out-inline-datum-file`
 ```
 $ cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 932704ece8010bb6603c2b43fba97390f4c88dac0283f26fdb62fdf2ed22abfa#0 \